westlab/Plugfest-2020/PITCHME.md

 ### TEDS acquisition sequence (Option B)

 - MQTT Broker can keep TEDS by retain flag
-  - Publisher publishes TEDS message with retain bit firstly.
+  - Publisher publishes TEDS message with retain bit.
+  - Publisher has to publish the TES message first.
-  - After that sensor data is sent to the same topic without
+  - After the TEDS, the publisher sends sensor data
+  to the *same topic without retain bit*.
-  retain bit.
 - Then, all application can subscribe TEDS in the beginning.
 - Clients can get TEDS again by reconnecting.